 If your only experience with a brunch buffet is that time your grandma took you to Atlantic City, starting a morning at Harp & Crown will be a lot.
 For $28 a person, you get access to a mini-donut wall (with DIY toppings), infinite smoked salmon, and a prime rib carving station, along with everything else you’d want.
 For $15 more, you can add on drinks, too.

-Cafe La Maude kind of looks like a French bistro and has a few tables outside for the days when you won’t be sweating or shivering while eating amongst the elements.
+Cafe La Maude kind of looks like a French bistro and has a few tables outside for when it’s nice out.
 The menu leans Lebanese and Mediterranean with everything from green shakshuka to a petit steak and eggs.
 It’s BYOB and they don’t take reservations, but there’s a plant shop next door that you can explore while you wait.

-With one of the few truly bottomless brunches in the city, Veda’s Masala egg roast and kathi rolls are a nice change of pace from the omelettes and French toast you alternate between each week.
+With one of the few truly bottomless brunches in the city, Veda’s Masala egg roast and kathi rolls are a nice change of pace from omelettes and French toast.
 Plus, the goat cheese naan really helps balance out the not-so-strong mimosas you’ll be drinking all morning.
 They take reservations, so get some friends together and use Veda as your starting point for a day out in Rittenhouse.